Appeals for calm as sprawling protests threaten to spiral out of control - The Boston Globe

 MINNEAPOLIS — The nation was rocked again Saturday night as demonstrators clashed with police from outside the White House gates to the streets of more than two dozen besieged cities, as outrage over the death of George Floyd in Minneapolis traversed a razor’s edge between protest and civic meltdown.

-Governor Tim Walz of Minnesota said on Saturday that he was activating thousands of National Guard troops — up to 13,200 — to control protesters in Minneapolis who turned out in droves for the fourth consecutive night Friday, burning buildings to the ground, firing guns near the police, and overwhelming officers.
-But he declined the Army’s offer to deploy active-duty military police units.
+Governor Tim Walz of Minnesota activated thousands of National Guard troops — up to 13,200 — to control protesters in Minneapolis who turned out in droves for the fifth consecutive night Saturday after burning buildings to the ground, firing guns near the police and overwhelming officers the night before.
+But he declined the Army’s offer to deploy military police units.

 Advertisement